Productivity and time for fun

-I find it fascinating that twenty years ago people believed they would have more leisure time in the future and computers would be doing all the work.
+It is astonishing that thirty years ago people believed they would have more leisure time in the future and computers would be doing all the work.

-We can’t change people’s expectations, alter technology or people demanding our time.
-But what is really important is that we prioritise effectively and make sure we don’t just plan the things we “have to do” but the things “we want to do”. and that includes having some fun.
+Life has speeded up.
+The time between work and home life is blurred and the expectations that we often put on ourselves – and frin others can mean that we never seem to get some proper quality downtime.
+We can’t change people’s expectations, alter technology or people’s demands..
+But what is really important is that we prioritise effectively and make sure we don’t just plan the things we “have to do” but the things “we want to do”. and that includes making time for fun.

-It does not matter what it is.
-It could be a trip to the park, a game with the kids or a long, hot lazy bath.
+It does not matter what the fun is.
+The important thing is that it is something YOU find fun.
+It could be a game with the kids or a long, hot lazy bath.

-Having fun does not have to cost anything.
+Making time for fun does not have to cost anything.
 It doesn’t mean you need to go somewhere or buy something.
-It just needs to make you feel good.
+It just needs to make you feel happy.